I'm a social media marketer — Here's how I avoid burnout

 That's why you need to set some boundaries.

 1. Establish working hours, even if they’re non-traditional

 It’s not expected that you’ll work a solid eight-hour block and blissfully sign off at the end of the day.
 Social media managers are “on-call” nearly 24/7, and your brand might need you to help handle a crisis after working hours.
 That’s okay — as social media managers, we don’t expect to have normal working hours anyway.
 But it’s really important for you to specify times that are off-limits (for working out, socializing, quiet time, eating, etc.).
 By establishing limits, you can help to avoid social media burnout syndrome.

 Let’s say you’re the sole manager of your company’s accounts and you’re worried things will get out of hand once you sign off for the evening.
 Determine a time period each evening where you can check in on emergencies, and especially if you’re hourly, count this in your working hours.
 You may set aside the period from 8 – 8:30pm to do a quick sweep, but by 8:31 your laptop had better be stowed away.
 That means that you should be wrapping up by around 8:20 or 8:25, making notes to handle any routine things the following morning.
 If it doesn’t constitute a real emergency for the brand, it’s not an emergency for you.

-2. Prioritize your asks and push back on assignments that aren’t feasible
+2. Prioritize your requests and push back on unrealistic assignments

 A lot of us try to live by a work-first mentality: Don't put off until tomorrow what you can do today.
 The problem with this approach is that you can do a lot in one day, but you don’t necessarily have to — and you probably shouldn’t.
 It’s better to do a great job on a couple tasks than a lousy job on a bunch.
 Reframe your work motto to be: Don’t put off until tomorrow what you should do today.